 We cannot offer refreshments, you may want to bring a cold drink with you.

-Consultations will have to be keep to a maximum time limit of 20 minutes if the Advice Centre is busy.
+Consultations will have to be kept to a maximum time limit of 20 minutes if the Advice Centre is busy.

 We cannot guarantee to see anyone arriving after the designated ‘door closing’ time.